 - Cloning Woes for Copyninja_kh:

-command, and subsequent messages suggest confusion on whether they needed to fork a repository first for their operations. - DPO vs SFT Model Evaluation:
+@copyninja_khfaced an error when cloning and running Axolotl; a long filename error caused a failed checkout from agit clonecommand, and subsequent messages suggest confusion on whether they needed to fork a repository first for their operations. - DPO vs SFT Model Evaluation:

-contributed to discussions about the new Nous-Hermes-2-Mixtral model’s performance, especially the SFT + DPO version, which reportedly scores higher on certain benchmarks than other models, beating a Mixtral-instruct on a benchmark with 73 vs 70. - Generalization Beyond Model Training:
+@n8programsand@tekniumcontributed to discussions about the new Nous-Hermes-2-Mixtral model’s performance, especially the SFT + DPO version, which reportedly scores higher on certain benchmarks than other models, beating a Mixtral-instruct on a benchmark with 73 vs 70. - Generalization Beyond Model Training:

-pointed out that it’s possible for models to generalize beyond the distribution of their original training data, potentially leading to performance that surpasses that of GPT-4 when trained with synthetic data from it.
-This idea was contested by@manojbh
+@n8programspointed out that it’s possible for models to generalize beyond the distribution of their original training data, potentially leading to performance that surpasses that of GPT-4 when trained with synthetic data from it.
+This idea was contested by@manojbh, who differentiated between generalizing within the data distribution and scaling beyond it. - Preferences in Model Announcements:

-confirmed that models like Nous-Hermes-2-Mixtral are trained using outputs from GPT models.
+@manojbhand@makyadiscussed how Mistral base models use synthetic GPT data, and@tekniumconfirmed that models like Nous-Hermes-2-Mixtral are trained using outputs from GPT models.
 There was also mention of a Misral v0.2, but it was clarified that v0.1 is the latest. - Light Discussion on MoE and DPO: Gating mechanisms and domain specialization were briefly discussed by

-, with a mention of looking at different gating strategies and how MoE stabilizes training without necessarily pushing domain specialization.@yikesawjeez
+@baptistelqtand@teknium, with a mention of looking at different gating strategies and how MoE stabilizes training without necessarily pushing domain specialization.@yikesawjeezreferred to research exploring multiple gating strategies for MoE models.

 Links mentioned: